shillyshaly/CiLisp/README.md

 ## <a name="instructions"></a> Instructions

-Each task below task will expand the grammar; your job is to expand the scanner, parser, data structures, parsing methods, and evaluation methods to meet the new requirements.
-The handout will build and run, but isn't capable of actually doing anything
+Each task below task will expand the grammar; your job is to expand the lexer, parser, data structures, parsing methods, and evaluation methods to meet the new requirements.
+The handout will build and run, but isn't capable of actually doing anything other than crashing or quitting.

 Click the hyperlinked task names to open their instructions.

 [TASK 1](./instructions/task_1.md) : Tokenization, Parsing and Evaluation of arithmetics in Cambridge Polish Notation

-[TASK 2](./instructions/task_2.md) : Symbol definition and evaluation.
+[TASK 2](./instructions/task_2.md) : Symbol definition and evaluation

 [TASK 3](./instructions/task_3.md) : Typecasting